nicolaavogel/soibeanDatabase/README.md

 Please note that all scripts need to be executable using ```chmod +x <script.sh>```.
 Additionally, please adjust the absolute paths used in the scripts to fit the location of the tools.

 ## Test data
-All simulated FASTQ files used in the publication are in the ```test data `` folder.
+All simulated FASTQ files used in the publication are in the ```testData``` folder.
 Parameters used for the specific FASTQ files can be found in the publication.

 ## Visualization
 All visualization scripts can be found in the ```RPlottingScripts``` folder.